Divakar4444/SE-sample/README.md

 # SE-sample

-#this is a
+#Sample-1
-sample program gyvgbgvg yubhububn
+this is a sample program